Morebec/YDB/docs/internals/querying.md

 # Querying

 Querying corresponds to the retrieval of data in the database.
-YDB provides a simple programatic interface called PYQL (pronounced Pee-Why-Kyu-El, which stands for PHP YDB Query Language) in order to retrieve data programatically.
+YDB provides a simple programatic interface called PYQL (pronounced Pee-Why-Kyu-El, which stands for PHP YDB Query Language) in order to retrieve data.
 See the user documentation for more info on usage.

 ## PYQL
-PYQL is inspired by the delcarative nature of SQL.
-It provides using a PHP interface ways to query data.
+PYQL is inspired by the declarative nature of SQL.
+It provides ways to query data using a PHP interface.

 ## Query Planner & Query Executor
 Usually in a RDBMS the process of querying data is as follows:

-1. Analysis: First, the SQL query is sent to the DBMS for syntaxic analysis.
+1. Analysis: First, the SQL query is sent to the DBMS for syntactic analysis.
 To make sure the query is valid and syntactically correct.
-This syntax is then converted to language tokens, taht can be used by the database to detect meaning behind the SQL string.
+This syntax is then converted to language tokens, that can be used by the database to detect meaning behind the SQL string.
 1. Optimization: The SQL query is then optimized for performance.
 For example, the following query:
 ```
 SELECT * FROM 'user' WHERE 'age' BETWEEN 25 AND 30;